 Below are some of the most popular investment routes available to qualify for the Portuguese investment program:

-- Residential or commercial real estate investment of €500,000 ($530,000) in Portugal Golden Visa eligible properties; if the property is located in a designated ‘low-density’ area, then a 20 percent discount applies.
+- Residential or commercial real estate investment of €500,000 in non-habitual resident in Portugal; if the property is located in a designated ‘low-density’ area, then a 20 percent discount applies.

 - €500,000 investment in an existing Portuguese business or company incorporation.
 The investment must incorporate or increase the business’ share capital and create at least ten full-time permanent jobs for at least three years.

-For a full list of investment options, plus a complete step-by-step guide, you can consult our Portugal Golden Visa: A Complete Step-by-Step Guide 2023.
+For a full list of investment options, plus a complete step-by-step guide, you can consult our non-habitual resident in Portugal.

 Gifted with a rich culture, diverse landscapes, and delicious cuisine, Spain is one of Europe’s best countries to live in.
 Following Portugal’s lead, it started its very own Spanish Golden Visa program in 2013.